-- Fiery Profile Inspector Displays three-dimensional models of RGB, CMYK, and Named Color ICC profiles in Lab color space, which lets you compare profiles. - Fiery Profile Editor Allows you to edit output profiles.
-You can make global changes to an output profile or select specific areas to edit. - Fiery Verify Allows you to print and measure a color patch page and compare the measured results to the expected results for a specific reference.
+- Fiery Profile Inspector Displays three-dimensional models of RGB, CMYK, and Named Color ICC profiles in Lab color space, which lets you compare profiles. - Fiery Profile Editor Lets you edit output profiles.
+You can make global changes to an output profile or select specific areas to edit. - Fiery Verify Lets you print and measure a color patch page and compare the measured results to the expected results for a specific reference.